 Election to the Board of directors

-The annual election to the Board of directors of the Order is held in May, in accordance with thethe Professional Code and the Règlement sur les élections et l’organisation de l’Ordre des comptables professionnels agréés du Québec, in order to fill positions of directors who have completed their term and who are elected by one of the 7 regions represented.
+The annual election to the Board of directors of the Order will be held in June 2019, in accordance with the Professional Code and the Règlement sur l’organisation de l’Ordre des CPA et les élections à son Conseil d’administration (in French only), in order to fill the following positions: